AmbitiousCity/website-source/content/pages/about/definition.rst

 -  Believes that all people should have a say in the future of their city
 -  Encourages people to participate and contribute to urban design
--  Welcomes newcomers to the city —- the flow of people and their ideas is the city’s lifeblood
+-  Welcomes newcomers to the city--the flow of people and their ideas is the city’s lifeblood

 Designable: imagines a future that can be designed
 --------------------------------------------------